Unity-Technologies/DracoUnity/Documentation~/use-case-decoding.md

 ### Shading parameters

 Some shaders might require a mesh to have correct normals (or normals plus tangents).
 For example, the *Unlit* (a flat-shaded color) shader doesn't require neither while another one with a normal map requires both.
 A Draco mesh might not contain normals or tangents and in those cases normals (or normals and tangents) need to be calculated.
-The [DecodeMesh](xref:Draco.DracoDecoder.DecodeMesh*) parameters `requireNormals` and `requireTangents` allow you to pass on that aspect of the anticipated mesh application.
+The [DecodeMesh](xref:Draco.DracoDecoder.DecodeMesh*)'s [`decodeFlags`](xref:Draco.DecodeFlags) parameter's [`RequireNormals`](xref:Draco.DecodeFlags.RequireNormals), [`RequireTangents`](xref:Draco.DecodeFlags.RequireTangents) and [`RequireNormalsAndTangents`](xref:Draco.DecodeFlags.RequireNormalsAndTangents) fields allow you to pass on that aspect of the anticipated mesh application.

 [DecodeMesh](xref:Draco.DracoDecoder.DecodeMesh*) overloads the return a ready-to-use [Mesh](xref:UnityEngine.Mesh) will perform the normals/tangents calculations internally.